 Red Rock Lake is located just north of Iron Bridge.
 From the corner of Highways 17 and 546 in Iron Bridge head north on Highway 546 for 3.5 km and then turn left (west) on Red Rock Lake.
 Head down it for 4 km to the Hydro dam.
 Park on the upper road at the dam.
 Walk across the lake to the cliff.
 Be wary of the ice near the dam.
-The cliff is found on the parth shows of the lake.
+The cliff is found on the north shore of the lake towards the west end.
+It's about a 2.7 km long walk (45 min).
+You can't see the cliff from the dam.